 Jordan on a budget: backpacker tips

-I think you get the point that Jordan is not that cheap when you travel the country on a budget and backpacker style.
+I think you get the point that Jordan is quite expensive for tourists and it is hard when you travel the country on a budget and backpacker style.
 I traveled solo and wanted a little bit more luxury, but here are my tips for traveling Jordan on a tight budget.

 - Buddy up.
 Solo travel allows for infinite ranges of freedom but is also more expensive.
 If you take a taxi, the rate is the same for 1 person or 2 people.
 If you’re with a group of 4, you can negotiate better prices for tours and trips.

 - Sleep in a dorm room.
 Jordan has quite a good range of shared hostel-style accommodations to meet other solo travelers, hang out, and have a cheap place to sleep.
 Find your hostel here.